APB-FLUX/farmaflux-pub/Technical Documentation/PHM Portal/VACCINATION/PharmForm_PHM.md

 2. ***Launchaction: true*** ==> Patient is in TARGET GROUP to be sensibilised.

-## Accessing the PHM Portal vaccination through the popvax app
+## Accessing the PHM Portal vaccination through the vaccinnetregistration app
 ### CheatSheet questionnaire type ‘vaccinnetregistration’

 1. ***Idppharmacysaml()***